Autodesk/coroutineworker/README.md

 ## Specs

-- Supported on Native and JVM (feel free to contribute adding more targets)
+- Supported on Native, JVM, and JS (legacy and IR) (feel free to contribute adding more targets)
-- Kotlin 1.3.72
+- Kotlin 1.4.0

 ## Gradle